Dormy Open

 The Dormy Open is a golf tournament on the Challenge Tour, first played in 2021.

 History

 It was first played in 2021 on the Öster by Stenson course at Österåker Golf Club in Åkersberga, Sweden, 20km north-east of Stockholm.
 It was the last of two Challenge Tour events held in Sweden in May 2021.

 The 2023 event was reduced to 54 holes due to rain, as well as the course being reduced from a par 70 to 67 because of flooding around the course.

-No tournament was played in 2024, but the event returned again in 2025, being staged at Upsala Golf Club.
+No tournament was played in 2024, but the event returned again in 2025, being staged at Upsala Golf Club, before being moved to Kristianstad Golf Club in 2026.